-For beginners in 3D modeling, we created a set of curated collections which consists of assets, materials, and environments.
-For non-commercial use, you can also use already existing models from popular 3D platforms like Google Poly, MyMiniFactory, Sketchfab, or The Noun Project.
-You can even search in these repositories if you’re looking for something specific.
+For beginners in 3D modeling, we created a set of curated collections that consists of assets, materials, and environments.
 Once you’ve found it, drag & drop it onto the scene and continue with generating the embed.

 For advanced users, Vectary offers intuitive mesh-modeling in edit mode.
 Similar to importing projects, you can create it from scratch or edit an existing one you imported, or placed on the scene from the library.
 When you’re finished with 3D modeling, continue with generating your embed code.

 Once you are ready and have your project and 3D object prepared, creating a WebAR embed code is really easy and straightforward.
-Our software does all the work for you with a simple click on the Generate embed button in the Viewer tab.
-You might have to wait a couple of minutes as we process the object in real-time, compress it, bake the textures and create the UV mapping to make it a web-friendly all-in-one package accessible via a simple line of code.
+Our software does all the work for you with a simple click on the Generate button in the Publish tab.
 Once this is finished an iframe code is generated and is ready to be used in your HTML code.

 You have the option to customize the outcome of your embed in the advanced menu: